RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 3.md

 ### [important] Question # 2 - Cathy is developing an [eDiscovery program] to help her organization formalize its compliance with legal hold obligations.
 She would like to use an industry standard to guide her toward best practices.
 What standard should she consider using for this work?
 A.	ISO 27001
 B. ISO 27002
-C. ISO 27050
+C. **ISO 27050**
 D. ISO 27701
 Answer: C

+ISO 27050 is an industry standard that provides guidance for [eDiscovery programs].
+ISO 27001 and ISO 27002 provide industry standard control objectives and control suggestions for cybersecurity.
+ISO 27701 provides industry standard guidance for [information privacy programs].

 ### [important] Question # 3 - In regard to most privacy guidance, the [data processor] is _________________.
 A.	The individual described by the personally identifiable information (PII)
 B.	The entity that collects or creates the personally identifiable information (PII)
-C.	The entity that [uses] personally identifiable information (PII) on behalf of the controller
+C.	**The entity that [uses] personally identifiable information (PII) on behalf of the controller**
 D.	The entity that regulates personally identifiable information (PII)

 Answer: C

 ### [important] Question # 4 - Your company is defending itself [during a civil trial for a breach of contract] case.
 Personnel from your IT department have performed forensic analysis on event logs that reflect the circumstances related to the case.
 In order for your personnel to present the evidence they collected during forensic analysis as expert witnesses, you should ensure that _________________.
 A. Their testimony is scripted, and they do not deviate from the script
 B.	They present only evidence that is favorable to your side of the case
-C.	They are trained and certified in the tools they used
+C.	**They are trained and certified in the tools they used**
 D.	They are paid for their time while they are appearing in the courtroom

 Answer: C

 ### [important] Question # 5 - After conducting a qualitative risk assessment of her organization, Prisha decides to recommend adding a new module to the firewall that will filter out inbound malware.
 What type of risk response behavior is she recommending?
 A.	Accept
 B.	Transfer
-C.	Reduce
+C.	**Reduce**
 D.	Reject

 Answer: C

 ### [important] Question # 6 - Nora is an employee of Acme Widgets and works on a [team of auditors] who examine the organization’s financial controls.
 She is currently working on a project to evaluate whether payments to cloud providers are proper and will be reporting her results to management.
 What term best describes Nora’s role in this project?
 A.	Internal assessment
 B.	External audit
-C.	Internal audit
+C.	**Internal audit**
 D.	External assessment

 Answer: C

 ### [important] Question # 7 - Carla is assigned to manage her organization’s privacy program and is working to communicate to customers about a change in the organization’s privacy practices.
 She plans to send an email notifying customers of the change and allowing them to opt out of the use of their data.
 Which GAPP principle is not described in this scenario?
 A.	Notice
 B.	Management
-C.	Access
+C.	**Access**
 D.	Choice and Consent
 Answer:  C